 The new social reports are a really good addition to Google Analytics and provide even more insight in to how people get to your website and what they share with their network.
 They do however; fall well short when it comes to monitoring social media.

 If Google can persuade Facebook, Twitter and the other major social networks to join them as Hub Partners and share their data then we will be getting closer to a complete social media monitoring platform.
 Even if this were to happen though then the current system would still only be monitoring social media activity that includes people sharing your website content.
 This means that the majority of conversions happening on social media about your brand would still go unheard.

-Here at no pork pies we use a wide range of tools and experience to make sure our clients are getting the best out of social.
+Here at NPP Digital we use a wide range of tools and experience to make sure our clients are getting the best out of social.
 If you’d like to find out how we can help you please get in touch.